Contributor Guide

-Adding new file formats
+Adding a new file format

 • PATTERNS = [ ... ]: a list of glob patterns used to recognize file formats from the file names.
 This is used to select the correct module from iodata.formats in functions in iodata.api.